The first British annual was

 Within five years of publication of the first British annual, this presumed middle‐class female audience becomes manifold with the emergence of specialized annuals for children

-the presumed audience for the annuals could accmmmodate children of both sexes.
+the presumed audience for the annuals could accommodate children of both sexes.

 On this evidence, gender may have been considered irrelevant when inscribing an annual as a gift to a child;